LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/StandardExceptions.md

 Language Support Errors
 You won’t use language support errors directly.
 They exist to indicate that some core language feature failed at runtime.

+Example

+All exceptions thrown by components of the C++ Standard library throw exceptions derived from this exception class.
+These are:

+exception	description
+bad_alloc	thrown by new on allocation failure bad_cast	thrown by dynamic_cast when it fails in a dynamic cast bad_exception	thrown by certain dynamic exception specifiers bad_typeid	thrown by typeid bad_function_call	thrown by empty function objects bad_weak_ptr	thrown by shared_ptr when passed a bad weak_ptr

+Also deriving from exception, header <exception> defines two generic exception types that can be inherited by custom exceptions to report errors:

+exception	description
+logic_error	error related to the internal logic of the program runtime_error	error detected during runtime

+A typical example where standard exceptions need to be checked for is on memory allocation:

+  // bad_alloc standard exception
+  #include <iostream>
+  #include <exception>
+  using namespace std;

+  int main () {
+    try
+    {
+      int* myarray= new int[1000];
+    }
+    catch (exception& e)
+    {
+      cout << "Standard exception: " << e.what() << endl;
+    }
+    return 0;
+  }

+The exception that may be caught by the exception handler in this example is a bad_alloc.
+Because bad_alloc is derived from the standard base class exception, it can be caught (capturing by reference, captures all related classes).

+#### what
+The C++ Standard library provides a base class specifically designed to declare objects to be thrown as exceptions.
+It is called std::exception and is defined in the <exception> header.

+Among others, this class contains the function what.
+The function what returns a string containing an appropriate message.
+All derived classes of the class exception override the function what to issue their own error messages.

+This class has a virtual member function called what that returns a null-terminated character sequence (of type char *) and that can be overwritten in derived classes to contain some sort of description of the exception.

+  // using standard exceptions
+  #include <iostream>
+  #include <exception>
+  using namespace std;

+  class myexception: public exception
+  {
+    virtual const char* what() const throw()
+    {
+      return "My exception happened";
+    }
+  } myex;

+  int main () {
+    try
+    {
+      throw myex;
+    }
+    catch (exception& e)
+    {
+      cout << e.what() << '\n';
+    }
+    return 0;
+  }

+Output
+  My exception happened

+We have placed a handler that catches exception objects by reference (notice the ampersand & after the type), therefore this catches also classes derived from exception, like our myex object of type myexception.